-This is the second half of a year-long course for students who are beginning the study of German or who have had only minimal exposure to the language.
-As in the first semester, the work includes practice of the German language in all four modalities--reading, writing, speaking, and listening--in class, in scheduled review sessions with an apprentice teacher, and using an online workbook.
-There will be more advanced practice in the use of the spoken and written language.We aim to develop reading skills through a variety of fictional and cultural texts, including a short book we will read in its entirety.
+This is the first half of a year-long course for students who are beginning the study of German or who have had only minimal exposure to the language.
+The first semester introduces students to the German language in all four modalities: reading, writing, speaking, and listening.
+The work includes practice (in class, in scheduled review sessions with an apprentice teacher, and using an online workbook) in understanding and using the spoken language.
+Written exercises and elementary reading materials completed outside class serve as a basis for vocabulary-building and in-class discussion and role-plays.
+Students will also write four short essays on familiar topics over the course of the semester.
+During the second semester there is more advanced practice in the use of the spoken and written language, and we will use short fictional and authentic cultural texts in order to develop techniques of reading.
 The class meets four and one-half hours per week with the professor, and an additional three hours per week with an apprentice teacher.
-Prerequisite: GERM 111Y, placement, or permission of the instructor.
-Offered every spring semester.
+Offered every fall semester.

 This first-semester middle-level course is designed to develop German reading, writing, and speaking skills beyond GERM 111Y-112Y.
 A grammar text is used for reviewing and expanding upon aspects of German grammar from the first year.
 We will apply this review to the reading of short literary and journalistic texts, to gaining a basic understanding of films in the original German, and to conversation in German with a partner or in groups.
 These texts and films will serve as a point of departure for short compositions as well.
 Keeping a diary in German is also an integral component of the course.
 An apprentice teacher or language assistant will conduct a fourth weekly meeting, in addition to the three regular classes.
 Prerequisite: GERM 111Y-112Y or equivalent.
 Offered every fall semester.